This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Here are some initial warning signs:

-- Thin dark streaks appear along grout lines.
+- dark, thin streaks along grout lines;

-- Slimy marks are appearing in corners and edges.
+- slimy marks in corners and edges;

-- Patches are spreading rapidly following each shower.
+- patches spreading quickly after each shower.

 Hydrogen peroxide is a strong but safe way to clean mold from shower grout.
 Here, I’ll describe how it kills mold quickly, how it affects grout, and why it works.